ThomasCanning/Hangman/README.md

 To run the game, download the zip file from github and extract the file, then run the jar file

-At the moment, the game runs in 1920*1080 resolution.
+You can change the resolution between presets using the dropdown menu bar

 Enjoy